 Hanover was one of eleven finalists in the contest, which attracted nearly 100 entries from first-time culinary entrepreneurs from across the Buckeye State.
 She presented her mustard and business model—creating bespoke lines of spirit-infused condiments for Ohio’s craft distillers—to a “Shark Tank”-style judging panel of culinary experts, food entrepreneurs and restauranteurs assembled in Bowling Green, Ohio this July.

-“I surprised my husband with a tour of Indian Creek Distillery for Valentine’s Day,” Hanover said, “and we both fell in love with their historic distillation process and their whiskeys.
-We had already been making our own condiments for some time, and we instantly realized that Indian Creek’s products would be the perfect addition to own mustards, ketchups and relishes.”
-After a few weeks of kitchen experiments, the couple shared their whiskey condiment prototypes with the Duers and other friends and family, who encouraged them to take their products to market.
+“I surprised my husband with a tour of a local craft distillery for Valentine’s Day,” Hanover said.
+We had already been making our own condiments for some time, and we instantly realized that these craft whiskeys would be the perfect addition to own mustards, ketchups and relishes.”
+After a few weeks of kitchen experiments, the couple shared their whiskey condiment prototypes with the distillery’s owners, and other friends and family, who encouraged them to take their products to market.

 Reaction has been overwhelmingly positive.
 Several other restauranteurs and retailers are already lined up to stock the Dayton residents’ comestibles once they have a commercially licensed product available.
 “We cannot believe how much people love Dayton Comestibles Corn Whiskey Mustard,” says Hanover.
 “My husband and I just love to cook together and share our flavors with friends.
 We never imagined that our kitchen tomfoolery was going to turn into a business!”